j0hanz/FIX-my-SPELL/README.md

   __________________________________________________________________________________________________________

-#### Enjoy and Learn:
+Enjoy and Learn:

-Have fun while enhancing your vocabulary and spelling skills in an engaging and interactive gaming experience!
+* Have fun while improving your vocabulary and spelling skills with this engaging and interactive game!"

 # Technologies used